|Major Groups > Gilled Mushrooms > Pale-Spored > Tricholoma > Tricholoma odorum|

-Ecology: Mycorrhizal with hardwoods in oak-hickory or beech-maple forests; usually growing gregariously, sometimes in loose clusters; fairly widely distributed in northeastern North America; late summer and fall.
+Ecology: Mycorrhizal with hardwoods in oak-hickory or beech-maple forests; usually growing gregariously, sometimes in loose clusters; late summer and fall; fairly widely distributed in the Midwest and northeastern North America.
+The illustrated and described collections are from Illinois and Michigan.

-Cap: 2-9 cm; broadly convex or nearly flat, often with a shallow central bump; dry; smooth or very finely velvety; pale yellowish or pale greenish when young, but usually becoming pale tan or buff fairly quickly.
+Cap: 3–6 cm; broadly convex with a shallow central bump; dry; bald; pale pale greenish yellow when young, but soon becoming pale tan or creamy brownish.

-Gills: Attached to the stem, often by means of a notch; close; yellow to pale yellow when young, often fading to buff by maturity (but occasionally demonstrating a pinkish cast); not bruising or discoloring.
+Gills: Attached to the stem by means of a notch; close; short-gills frequent; pale yellowish; not bruising or discoloring.

-Flesh: Pale yellowish to whitish; not changing on exposure.
+Flesh: Whitish, but yellowish in the stem; not changing on exposure.

 Odor and Taste: Taste mealy; odor strong and foul, reminiscent of coal tar or swamp gas.